AudioKit/AudioKit/README.md

 pod 'AudioKit', '~> 3.7'
 ```

+## Ray Wenderlich's AudioKit Tutorial

+Check out the [AudioKit tutorial on the Ray Wenderlich site](https://www.raywenderlich.com/145770/audiokit-tutorial-getting-started).
+You’ll be taken on a fun and gentle journey through the framework via the history of sound synthesis and computer audio.

+## Contributing Code

+We welcome new contributors but we realize it can be daunting to suggest updates as a newcomer.
+Here's what we are currently working on:  [AudioKit Works in Progress](https://github.com/audiokit/AudioKit/projects)

+Ready to send us a pull request?
+Please make sure your request is based on the [develop](https://github.com/audiokit/AudioKit/tree/develop) branch of the repository as `master` only holds stable releases.

 ## About Us

 AudioKit was created by the following team whose contributions are fully chronicled in Github, and summarized below in alphabetical order by first name: